-Date Particulars (Names of Customer /Party) Invoice No. L.F.
-Amount Rs.
-Net Amount Rs
+Date Particulars Invoice L.F.
+Amount Net Amount

+(Names of Customer No. Rs.
+Rs

+/Party)

-Postings : Each Customer's personal account is debited in the ledger with its respective amount with the words "to Sales a/c".
-The periodical total of this book is credited to sales a/c with the words " By sundries as per sales book".
+Postings: Each Customer's personal account is debited in the ledger with its respective amount with the words "to Sales a/c".
+The periodical total of this book is credited to sales a/c with the words "By sundries as per sales book".